· Nas · Technology Â· 12 min read

 • Usage is shared between claude.ai and Claude Code - so if you use 20 messages chatting on the web, you have ~25 left for Claude Code in that window

-• Limits reset every 5 to 8 hours
+• Limits reset every 5 hours

 • Best for: founders just getting started, doing light coding work a few times per week